razvanmarinescu/brain-coloring-website/README.md

 ![Front page](static/frontPage.png)

 For any issues, please email me: razvan (at) csail-mit-edu (replace dash with dot).
+The website template is open-source and adapted from the grayscale template: https://startbootstrap.com/themes/grayscale/.
+It is published under the free, MIT license.

 ## Installation